(Note: This guide updates over time as the boundary of knowledge and preferred systems change. Have additions? Connect with us at Info@EmbarkEMR.com)

 Setting up a Business Bank Account

-Remember how we mentioned that it is crucial to keep your personal and professional expenses separate for record keeping and tax purposes in step 1?
-That’s why you open a business bank account!
-There are many recommendations for banks.
-One is to find a smaller, local bank that requires a low minimum balance to avoid frustrating fees for dipping below that minimum balance.
-Another is going with one of the larger banks that may have more available services, availability, and resources to invest in modern technology.
-A larger bank will likely have monthly fees to maintain the account, but you can often get around these by talking with the bank manager/business manager; just tell them you’re thinking of opening a business account with their bank, but are concerned about the extra fees, then ask if its possible for them to waive them.
-Always be prepared to walk away.
+Consider finding a smaller, local bank that requires a low minimum balance to avoid frustrating fees for dipping below that minimum balance.
+Alternatively, you can choose one of the larger banks that may have more available services, availability, and resources to invest in modern technology.
+While larger banks may have monthly fees to maintain the account, you can often negotiate with the bank manager or business manager to waive those fees.

-Cost: Free to open the account, but you’ll often need to make an “owner’s investment” of whatever the minimum balance is for the account you open (mine was $1,500)
+Keep in mind that opening a business bank account is typically free, but you’ll often need to make an “owner’s investment” of whatever the minimum balance is for the account you open.
+For example, some banks may require a minimum balance of $1,500.

 Choose your hosting provider